What is Method Statement for Surveying Works?

 Particular Survey Inspection Request (IR) will be submitted to Consultant Engineer for all relative activities that require prior survey setting out, levels, elevations, horizontal and vertical position survey control determination following the subsequent construction activities.

-Attach with the Survey Inspection Request (IR) is the usual complimentary form of Survey Report.
+Attach with the Survey Inspection Request (IR) is the usual complementary form of Survey Report.

 All survey data is stored in the data card onboard the instrument and transfers to and from the computer.
 These data can be retrieved and viewed in two formats: